iterative/dvc.org/content/blog/2021-08-31-aug-community-gems.md

 This is a really good question @Ravi Kumar!

-CML relies on CI/CD engines like GitHub Actions or GitLab CI/CD, but doesn't replace them.
-It's just a lightweight wrapper and not a complete workflow ecosystem like Airflow.
+CML is intended to augment existing CI/CD engines like GitHub Actions or GitLab CI/CD, not replace them.
+It's a lightweight wrapper and not a complete replacement workflow ecosystem like Airflow.
+We don't like reinventing working wheels.

 ### [Q: Does CML have the ability to run long-run instances, e.g. can I run AWS instance via GitHub Actions that works more than 6 hours?](https://discord.com/channels/485586884165107732/728693131557732403/866730530262351873)